In Iraq, Trump’s Blackwater pardons meet with cynicism, fatigue

 “We learned a long time ago that there would be no accountability,” said Ali Hassan, a computer engineer from Baghdad.
 “I just don’t understand why Trump is bringing this up now.”

-Almost 5,000 U.S. service members have been killed in Iraq since the 2003 U.S.-led invasion, which replaced Saddam Hussein’s dictatorship with a political system that entrenched sectarianism and corruption.
+Almost 5,000 U.S. service members have died in Iraq since the 2003 U.S.-led invasion, which replaced Saddam Hussein’s dictatorship with a political system that entrenched sectarianism and corruption.
 Although there is no generally agreed figure for violent deaths among Iraqi civilians since the invasion, some monitoring groups put the total at more than a quarter-million.

-One of the contractors pardoned Wednesday by Trump, Nicholas Slatten, has been serving a life sentence for first-degree murder after he was convicted for his role in the killing of 14 unarmed Iraqis in a shooting rampage at a busy intersection.
+One of the contractors pardoned Wednesday by Trump, Nicholas Slatten, was serving a life sentence for first-degree murder after being convicted for his role in the killing of 14 unarmed Iraqis in a shooting rampage at a busy intersection.
 Three others — Paul Slough, Evan Liberty and Dustin Heard — were sentenced to between 12 and 15 years on manslaughter charges.

 The men initially described the killings as self-defense.
 Multiple investigations found instead that they were unprovoked.
 Women and children, some with their hands in the air, were shot as they tried to flee.
 Among the dead was a young medical student, Ahmed Haithem Ahmed al-Rubiay, and his mother, Mahassin Mohssen Kadhum al-Khazali.